 De Wit’s Map of the Americas—The First Dutch Map to Show Five Great Lakes

 Fine example of De Wit’s map of the Americas, first published ca. 1675.
 It was the first Dutch map to include all five Great Lakes, an improvement on De Wit’s first map of the Americas (1660) and his wall map of 1672.
-This is an example of a state unrecorded by Burden.

 The map includes both North and South America, as well as much of the Pacific.
 It is based on De Wit’s earlier two maps of the continents, as well as draws on Guillaume Sanson’s map of North America, published in 1669.

 California is depicted as an island.
 The west coast of Hudson Bay has been updated since De Wit’s earlier maps.
 The interior of North America shows the political demarcations between empires.
 There are also many animals to fill the vast plains, including bears, foxes, and wolverines.
 Of most interest, though, are the five large lakes in the Midwest of the continent, Lac Superieur (Lake Superior), Lac des Puans (Lake Michigan), Mare Dulce (Lake Huron), Lac Erie (Lake Erie), and L. de S. Louis (Lake Ontario).